ClimerLab/sieve/README.md

 ## Output
 S_ObjValue.csv - File containint the component number, Sieve value, and run time of each component

-<RUNTAG>_S.out - Optimal community assignment for the nodes in the network
+RUNTAG_S.out - Optimal community assignment for the nodes in the network

-<RUNTAG>.stats - Statistics from SepComp
+RUNTAG.stats - Statistics from SepComp